BasedOctavian/PDF-Bill-Splitter/README.md

 - **Smart PDF Splitting**: PDF Bill Splitter can intelligently split PDFs based on predefined keywords.
 These keywords are defined in JSON files, allowing you to customize the splitting criteria.
 An example of a template for intelligent splitting is provided in the `jsonTypes` folder.

-- **Page-by-Page Splitting**: If you prefer a more straightforward approach, you can opt for page-by-page splitting.
-This mode is perfect for scenarios where bills are not structured by account numbers or keywords.

 - **User-Friendly UI**: PDF Bill Splitter comes with a simple and intuitive user interface.
 Just open the executable file, and the UI will guide you through the process.

 ## How to Use